Beginner gardeners are often held back by their questions. You may spend so much time wondering about where to begin that it never happens.

 People get so caught up in what they need to buy.
 The truth is you don’t need as much as you might have thought.
 Beginning gardeners need different tools based on how you’ll be gardening.

-For container gardening, you will need large containers for transplanting your plants to.
+For container gardening, you will need large containers to transplant your plants.

 You will also need a watering wand, hose, trellises for climbing plants, pruning shears, and garden gloves.

 You really don’t need much.
-If you’re doing a raised bed, you may need to add a trowel, gardening fork, and spade to your list.
+However, if you’re doing a raised bed, you may need to add a trowel, gardening fork, and spade to your list.

 Full-blown gardens will also need a hoe, rake, longer garden hose, and wheelbarrow.

 2. What Should I Plant in My Garden?

 This is definitely one of the most asked questions from beginning gardeners.
 However, there are a few questions to answer that question.

 First, what does well in your region?
 Each area is part of a region, and you want to choose plants that will thrive in your area.